 *If you are on Blogger, here is a beautiful step-by-step tutorial you’d find useful to enable rich pins on your site.

 *If you are on free WordPress or on custom domain on wordpress.com, the above links won’t help.
-I’ll update the information here when I find it.
+Try this super simple tutorial and set it up in 5 minutes!

 8. Follow other people in your niche